zyth0s/bench_density_gradient_wfn/README.md

     with those libraries [messy].
 And the compiler is more silent [bug land].
     Would require storing a copy of Eigen (I do not want more 3rd party code in my repository).
+    Optimization steps:
+    1. Predeclaration of variables.
+    2. Flags(same as for others): -O3 -march=native -fPIC

 4. **Julia** is a joy.
-Interactive, expressive, but not fast enough [although loable].
-That is crucial for this routine.
-Looking for ways to speed it up.
+Interactive, expressive, and quite fast with some modifications.
+    Scales better than Rust & C++.
+There is still a (tiny -> crucial) difference with Fortran.
     If speed equals this stays.
+    Optimization steps:
+    1. Predeclaration of variables to avoid type instability accessing struct elements.
+    2. Flags(same as for others): -O3 -C skylake --check-bounds=no
+    3. Avoid array copies with @views.
+    4. Guarantee @inbounds access.

 DONE: declare variables at the beginning in all implementations